Brumado: Tourism and events

 At least until 1998, carnival was one of the most traditional events.
 The story of this event dates back to 1949, when a group of friends decided to join and go out to streets to toy the revelry of Momo.
 In 1951, the party started to be held in clubs, taking turns between one and the other.
 However, in 1998, the year of the great drought, carnival happens sporadically, and one of the city's most popular urban festivity is no longer as traditional as it once was.
 If we do a search on the carnival of Brumado, we will find more news about the cancellation of the event than the realization of it.
 Officials claim that the reasons are the lack of funds or the effects of drought.

 The city has a certain tourist potential developed by the realization of traditional festivities, like St. John and St. Peter.
 Has a well-structured hotel network.
 Besides these attractions, those who visit the city can take walks through the Das Éguas Saw, with the permission of the mining companies that are there.
 Although the city has no tourist tradition, a survey conducted in 2016 by Expedia Brasil, a company specialized in tourism and travel, found that Brumado is one of the 40 small cities in Brazil that deserve to be visited, due to the tourist potential not explored, With highlight to of the Cristalândia Village.
-Within the territory of the Magnesita Refratários company there are the ruins of Do Brejo loft and Condado Farm, the latter still existing; Both from the early nineteenth century and have a rich historical value, but were not tumbled because they were acquired by the company Magnesita. he natural beauties of the municipality are little publicized, such as the caves Das Éguas Saw and its springs.
-The of Cristalândia Village is one of the attractions.
+Within the territory of the Magnesita Refratários company there are the ruins of Do Brejo loft and Condado Farm, the latter still existing; Both from the early nineteenth century and have a rich historical value, but were not tumbled because they were acquired by the company Magnesita. the natural beauties of the municipality are little publicized, such as the caves Das Éguas Saw and its springs.
+Cristalândia village is one of the attractions.

 Below are some points considered tourist: